Horse racing in the Philippines: 2020s

-Both the PRCI and MJCI spun off horse racing operations of their firms in August 2022 with the last races under their banners in October to begin the transition period to new operators to continue the traditions they started.
-Beginning November, given these circumstances, Metroturf took on a defacto monopoly mode on horse races and race betting, pending the arrival of the new competitors operating in Cavite and Batangas, one of them being Hapi Jockey Club, which is constructing a new race track in Padre Garcia town, Batangas, giving the province two top quality tracks and breaking the long hold Metroturf had on the province.
+Both the PRCI and MJCI begun the transition period to new operators to continue the traditions they started.
+Beginning November, 2022, given these circumstances, Metro Manila Turf Club took on a de facto monopoly mode on horse races and race betting, pending the arrival of the new competitors operating in Cavite and Batangas, one of them being Hapi Jockey Club, Inc. of The Horsemen's Track, which is constructing a new race track in Padre Garcia, Batangas, giving the province two top quality tracks and breaking the long hold Metroturf had on the province.
+Manila Jockey Club leased its horse racing facilities in Carmona, Cavite to HJCI as it began operations that year.